Kaiwhakahaere Toa Kawhe/Wharekai

 Progression and specialisations

-Cafe/restaurant managers may progress to own and operate their own business.
+Cafe/restaurant managers may progress to own and operate their own cafe/restaurant business.

-They may also specialise in an area such as:
+Cafe/restaurant managers may specialise in areas such as:

 - Caterers manage and co-ordinate the preparation of food for functions or events.